5 Keys to Prevent Broken Heart Syndrome

 No one is immune to bad news or deception.

-So what we can do is “train” our mind.
-We can also train our body.
+So what we can do is “train” our mind and our body.
 This way whatever difficulty comes our way won’t break us.
-Or, at least we can better weather the storm.
+Or, at least we can face the storm better.

 - Practice yoga or mindfulness

 - Dedicate two hours a day to yourself.
 Spend that time walking, meditating, taking care of any small problems you may have.
-This prevents molehills from becoming true mountains.
+This can keep molehills from becoming true mountains and therefore, you’ll prevent the broken heart syndrome.

 2. Exercise for half an hour each day

-Our goal is the following: make our heart muscle stronger and more resilient.
-To do this we don’t need to do more than just a little aerobic exercise.
+Our goal is to make our heart muscle stronger and more resilient.
+To do this we don’t need to do more than just a little bit of aerobic exercise.

 Try walking, dancing, swimming, or some other activity.